Tooth decay is one of the most common oral health problems and can affect people of all ages.

 These cavities can grow larger and deeper if not treated, eventually reaching the inner layers of the tooth.

-Understanding the difference between erosion and cavities helps in choosing the right prevention and treatment methods.
+Understanding the difference between erosion and cavities is crucial for selecting the most effective prevention and treatment methods.

 2. The Superhero Duo: Saliva & Fluoride to the Rescue!